Inside Malaysia's Thriving Tech Hub: Startups and Success Stories

 Frequently Asked Questions

-The Information and Communication Technology (ICT) industry is a significant contributor to Malaysia's economy, making up 23.2% of the GDP in 2021 and is projected to increase to 25.5% by 2025.
+The Information and Communication Technology (ICT) industry contributed 23.2% to Malaysia's GDP in 2021, with projections to increase to 25.5% by 2025.

-What challenges does Malaysia's tech industry face?
+What challenges does the Malaysian tech industry face?

 You may be interested in the following topics as well: